Mandatory Annual Training

 A complaint or concern presented regarding the agency or the care provided by agency staff.

-A client, family member or client representative may voice/present a grievance about the Agency or care/services received by agency staff.
+A client, family member or client representative may voice/present a grievance about the Agency or care/services provided by agency staff.

 3. INVESTIGATION ABOUT PRESENTED COMPLAINTS/GRIEVANCES: